 Combined under Bernstein, they all gave more than a concert: they lit a torch for the love of freedom and the longing for freedom that extended far beyond the occasion.
 On the plaza, thousands of spectators, quietly and emotionally moved, watched with bated breath this musical event televised from the hall: Bernstein, Beethoven's sceptre in his hand, joining in the call for freedom.

-Klaus Geitel is one of the Europe's most repected music critics and writers about music.
-He is based in Berlin, Germany.Translation: Janet & Michael Berridge.
+Klaus Geitel was one of the Europe's most respected music critics and writers about music.
+He was a life-long resident of Berlin and passed away in August of 2016.Translation: Janet & Michael Berridge.